youndon/Flares/src/main/kotlin/AtlasBox/Theory Quantifiers_Regex.md

 regex.matches("A000111222333") // true
 ```

-As you can see, the asterisk quantifier, unlike the plus quantifier, allows the pattern to also match the strings that do not contain the "quantified" character at all.
+As you can see, the asterisk quantifier, unlike the FP.plus quantifier, allows the pattern to also match the strings that do not contain the "quantified" character at all.

 In the following example, there is a pattern describing the string "John" located between an undefined number of undefined characters in the text: